 In addition to teaching, Dr. Barber conducts research in his laboratory with undergraduate students.
 Mentored project areas include:

-- Effects of integrin inhibition on microRNA expression in cancer cells.
+- Effects of integrin inhibition on tumor immune cell adhesion, proliferation and survival.

 Dr. Barber also developed and organizes the annual Cell Biology Symposium.
 The half-day symposium includes research, public awareness and ethics seminars by leading experts and is held in early spring.
 The 2014 topic was "In the Crosshairs: Targeting Cancer" and included 3 experts in cancer cell biology and novel research into treatments.